Frogzalcoatl/mcbedrock-minigames/README.md

 A collection of minecraft minigames that can be played concurrently.
 Each minigame instance is split into its own custom dimension.

-## Custom Commands
-**Operators Only:**

-`/load` - Load structures stored in the behavior pack

-`/savenew` - Automatically place spaced out structure blocks to cover a range of blocks for export

-`/saveold` - Place structure blocks in positions needed for an existing structure

-`/room` - Room management

-**All Players:**

-`/hub` - Teleport to hub

-`/queue` - Queue for different gametypes

-`/profile` - View profiles of online players

-## Structure Loading
-Structures built by contributors can be exported to mcstructure files and reloaded in any world.
-If a structure cannot fit in one file, save multiple and store offsets in a json file **source/structures/json/**.
-Make sure to import json files in **source/structures/data.ts**.
-Add a matching id to the array to be referenced in structure load functions and add a case to the switch statement.

-Offsets are stored as type: `[string, number, number, number][]` (`[structureId, relX, relY, relZ][]`)

-## Rooms
-Each room has its own custom dimension.
-Custom dimensions can only be registered on startup, and cannot be cleared on world reload.
-The room class also contains optional modules that can be enabled in the constructor such as custom death messages.
-I'll list modules below:

-**Implemented:**
-- Block Interaction Manager
-	- Just stores a callback for the PlayerInteractWithBlockBeforeEvent and PlayerInteractWithBlockAfterEvent.

-- Death Message Manager
-	- Sends string formatted by callback to players in room.

-- Projectile Tracker
-	- Currently being used to kill loyalty tridents in kit pvp when a player leaves, but can be applied for any projectile types.

-**Planned:**
-- Something to manage teams for a game like bedwars

-## Room Types
-Create any number of room instances with the same properties and modules (The dimension id and displayName will have a number appended).

 ## Games
-We plan to mainly include games inspired by popular servers such as Kit Pvp, Skywars, and The Bridge.
-Perhaps we can come up with some new ideas later on as well.
+We plan to include established games from popular servers such as Kit Pvp, Skywars, and The Bridge.
+We will brainstorm unique game ideas later on.
 I'll start a list of games im interested in adding below.
-Just because they are here does not guarantee we'll actually add them.
+Just because they're listed does not guarantee we'll actually add them.

 - Kit Pvp
 - The Bridge